opensearch-project/documentation-website/_dashboards/visualize/maps.md

 1. (Optional) In the **Description** text box, enter the map description.
 1. Select the **Save** button.

-To open your saved map, select **Maps** in the upper-left corner.
+To open your saved map, choose **Maps** in the upper-left corner.
 The list of saved maps is displayed.

 ## Adding a map to a dashboard